telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListEditableItem.md

 ## Properties

+###  CanExtractValues `Boolean`

+Gets a value indicating whether the current item can extract data values.

 ###  DataItem `Object`

 Gets or sets the original data source object that the current treelist item is bound to.

+###  Edit `Boolean`

+Gets or sets a value indicating whether the current item should be edited.

+###  IsDataBinding `Boolean`

+Gets or sets a value indicating whether the control is currently being bound.

 ###  IsInEditMode `Boolean`

 Gets a value indicating whether the current item is in edit mode.

-###  Edit `Boolean`

-Gets or sets a value indicating whether the current item should be edited.

-###  SavedOldValues `IDictionary`

-Gets the old values of the current edited item.

-###  CanExtractValues `Boolean`

-Gets a value indicating whether the current item can extract data values.

 ###  ItemType `TreeListItemType`